 The CBGSA has decided to address TDS within the Basin by setting MTs, MOs, and IMs as shown in Table 5-2.
-TDS does not have a primary maximum contaminant level (MCL), but does have both a California Division of Drinking Water and U.S. Environmental Protection Agency.
-Secondary standard of 500 milligrams per liter (mg/L), and a short-term standard of 1,500 mg/L. Current levels in the Basin range from 84 to 4,400 mg/L. This is due to saline conditions in the portions of the watershed where rainfall percolates through marine sediments that contain large amounts of salt.
+TDS does not have a primary (MCL, but does have both a California Division of Drinking Water and U.S. Environmental Protection Agency.
+Secondary standard of 500 mg/L, and a short-term standard of 1,500 mg/L. Current levels in the Basin range from 84 to 4,400 mg/L. This is due to saline conditions in the portions of the watershed where rainfall percolates through marine sediments that contain large amounts of salt.

 Due to this natural condition, additional data will be collected during GSP implementation to increase the CBGSA's understanding of TDS sources in the Basin.
-It should be noted however, that TDS levels in groundwater do not detrimentally impact the agricultural economy of the Basin.
+It should be noted however, that TDS levels in groundwater may not detrimentally impact the agricultural economy of the Basin.
 Much of the crops grown in the Basin, including carrots, are not significantly affected by the kinds of salts in the Basin.